Yurii-IvoryFace/Warframe-Auto-Trader/README.md

 > Note: The following steps are executed through the command line for installation from source.

 1. `cd` to the project directory, which will be `Warframe-Algo-Trader` if you downloaded with a git clone, and `Warframe-Algo-Trader-main` if you downloaded from a zip file.
-2. Run `pip install -r requirements.txt`.
+2. `cd backend` then run `pip install -r requirements.txt`.
-3. Run `pip install uvicorn`.
+3. Run `pip install uvicorn` (still inside `backend/`).
-4. `cd my-app` then run `npm install` to download the necessary packages.
+4. `cd ../my-app` then run `npm install` to download the necessary packages.
 If this fails, first install npm then run it.
-5. `cd ../` to return to the top level of the project.
+5. `cd ../backend` and run `python init.py` to initialize the tables and config.json file which will store credentials to access various api's.
-6. Run `python init.py` to initialize the tables and config.json file which will store credentials to access various api's.
+6. `cd ..` to return to the top level of the project.

 ### Setup